Test in production without watermarks.

-In this tutorial, we will learn how to open an Excel file using IronXL in an ASP.NET Core application using the IronXL library.
-We will cover the basic steps to read Excel files and display data from them and save modified data back to the file.
+This tutorial will demonstrate how to open an Excel file using IronXL in an ASP.NET Core application using the IronXL library.
+It will cover the basic steps to read Excel files and then display data from them and save modified data back to the file.

 IronXL is a .NET Excel library that provides functionality for working with Excel documents without requiring Microsoft Excel or Office Interop dependencies.
-It supports both .NET Framework and .NET Core, providing capabilities to write, manipulate and read Excel file with just a few lines of code.
-For a detailed tutorial on reading Excel file please refer here.
+It supports both .NET Framework and .NET Core, providing capabilities to write, manipulate, and read Excel files with just a few lines of code.
+For a detailed tutorial on reading Excel files, please refer to this Excel tutorial.

-We can read and write Excel documents, extract data from them, manipulate the data, and even create new Excel files from scratch.
-IronXL supports not just .xls format but also .xlsx, which is an XML-based file format developed by Microsoft for representing spreadsheets.
+IronXL library can read and write Excel documents, extract data from them, manipulate the data, and even create new Excel files from scratch.
+IronXL supports not just .XLS format but is also compatible with .XLSX, which is an XML-based file format developed by Microsoft for representing spreadsheets.

-Next, we need to install the IronXL package in our project:
+The next step is to install the IronXL package in this newly created project:

 In the "Browse" tab, search for "IronXL" and click "Install" for the IronXL.Excel package.